imhicihu/ISKM2017-Mobile-App/README.md

 # Rationale #

-* Workflow / Seminal Project: A native and official app related with the [ISKM 2017 Symposium](http://www.imhicihu-conicet.gob.ar/iskm2017/) celebrated on Buenos Aires, Argentina, on november 2017.
+* Workflow / Seminal Project: A native, mobile and the official app related with the [ISKM 2017 Symposium](http://www.imhicihu-conicet.gob.ar/iskm2017/) celebrated on Buenos Aires, Argentina, on november 2017.

 ![iskm2017-web.png](https://bitbucket.org/repo/bBMkd4/images/892361199-iskm2017-web.png)

 ### What is this repository for? ###

-* ~~Hybrid Web-App - App -~~ Native App
+* ~~Hybrid Web-App - App -~~ Native Android App
 * Version 1.1